What is Vitamin B12?

 Vitamin B12, a water-soluble vitamin, is abundantly present in meat, fish, eggs and dairy products.
 While vitamin B12 keeps our cardiovascular system healthy, it can also keep our nerves protected and our metabolism working smoothly.
 It prevents certain types of anemia and gives us the boost of daily energy we need.

-Vitamin B12 has many functions, as well as a few different names…
+The vitamin has many functions, as well as a few different names…

 Methylcobalamin vs. Cyanocobalamin

 Both containing a cobalt ion, methylcobalamin and cyanocobalamin show similarities in structure.
 However, their attached molecules differ, making a difference in how the body absorbs them.
-Cyanocobalamin is more common in supplements because it is slightly more stable and less expensive than other forms of B12.
+Cyanocobalamin is more common in supplements because it is slightly more stable and less expensive than other forms of it.
 The body may also absorb cyanocobalamin better than methylcobalamin, though methylcobalamin has more retaining power.

 Although each type of B12 has distinctly different qualities, both have benefits for our health, and both types can prevent a deficiency (x).